Sena Institute of Technology

 Seminar Series: Place-based resilience

-While these lecture series were ongoing we partnered with Earthos Institute (Boston) and Art Gracanica (Bosnia) to organize monthly seminars in Boston on building placed-based resilience.
+While these lecture series were ongoing we partnered with Earthos Institute (Boston) and Art Centar Gracanica (Bosnia and Herzegovina) to organize monthly seminars in Boston on building placed-based resilience.
 Through this partnership we share ideas about our various organizations and missions with the general public.

 Conference Partnership with FASEB